justinhambleton/sessionm-demo-utils/README.md

 ## Overview

-This project generates random customer data against a specific SessionM demo environment and, optionally, sends a first transaction to a randomized percentage of the newly generated customers.
+The purpose of this project is to generate random customer profile data within a specific SessionM demo environment.
+Additionally, this project can optionally send a first transaction to a randomized percentage of the newly generated customers.
 The project is designed to be run exclusively from the `generate_customer.py` script, along wih the arguments outlined below.

 ## Table of Contents